jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

         AGAIN               \ unconditionnal loop back to BEGIN ENDCODE

-to quit this infinite loop, press <reset>
+to quit this infinite loop, press reset.

 We can nest several conditional branches :